The Unbounded Denominators Conjecture

 Our general result on unbounded denominators for components of vector-valued modular forms is the following.

-\begin{thm} Let $(F,\rho)$ be a vector-valued modular form for $\SL_2(\Z)$ of dimension~$n$ and weight~$k$.
+\begin{thm} Let $(F,\rho)$ be a vector-valued modular form for $\PSL_2(\Z)$ of dimension~$n$ and weight~$k$.
 Suppose that some component function $F_j(\tau) : \H \to \C$ of $F = (F_1, \ldots, F_n) : \H \to \C^n$ has at $\tau = i \infty$ a formal Fourier expansion lying in $\Z\llbracket q \rrbracket = \Z\llbracket e^{\pi i \tau} \rrbracket$.
 Then that component $F_j(\tau)$ is a classical modular form of weight $k$ on a congruence subgroup of $\SL_2(\Z)$. \end{thm}

-\begin{proof} After some standard theorems from the theory of $G$-functions to reduce to the case that the semisimple matrix $\rho \in \GL_n(\C)$ is in fact of finite order, this is an equivalent expression of Theorem~\ref{ODE form}.
+\begin{proof} After some standard theorems from the theory of $G$-functions to reduce to the case that the semisimple matrix $\rho \left( \right) \in \GL_n(\C)$ is in fact of finite order, this is an equivalent expression of Theorem~\ref{ODE form}.
 The transition is as follows.
 First, by taking the componentwise product